Search and rescue: Norway

 All voluntary organisations associated with search and rescue in Norway that are recognised by the JRCC's and the police, are members of the Voluntary Organizations' Rescue Forum (Frivillige Organisasjoners Redningsfaglige Forum; FORF).

-Although the voluntary organisations are represented on a national level, the organisations are usually independent on local levels.
-They are governed like confederacies – e.g. Sandefjord Red Cross is an independent organisation, but is still a subject to the regional Vestfold Red Cross and thereafter the national Norwegian Red Cross.
+Although the voluntary organisations are represented on a national level, the organisations actually carrying out the missions are usually independent on district and local levels.

 Depending on each local organisation's needs and budgets, the voluntary organisations may have specialised equipment for carrying out missions effectively, such as boats, all-terrain vehicles, snowmobiles, ambulances, and quadcopters with thermal cameras.
 Depending on geography and other local circumstances, the local voluntary organisations tend to course their volunteers in fields that are relevant to the local and surrounding areas.
 Some local voluntary organisations have blue emergency lights and sirens on their vehicles, though orange and white lights without sirens are more common.

 The No. 330 Squadron of the Royal Norwegian Air Force is the only dedicated search and rescue unit operated by the Norwegian government.
 The squadron operates a total of 16 AgustaWestland AW101, codenamed SAR Queen.
 Until 2023, the RNoAF used 16 Westland Sea Kings.
-There have been issues with the phasing in the SAR Queen, due to landing sites across the country not being sized for the increased downwash.
+There have been issues with phasing in the SAR Queen, due to landing sites across the country not being sized for the increased downwash.

 All organisations, either professional or voluntary, have access to the Public Safety Network.